kentcdodds/use-deep-compare-effect/README.md

 You use it in place of `React.useEffect`.

 > NOTE: Only use this if your values are objects or arrays that contain objects.
-> Otherwise you should just use `React.useEffect`.
+> Otherwise, you should just use `React.useEffect`.
 In case of "polymorphic"
 > values (eg: sometimes object, sometimes a boolean), use
 > `useDeepCompareEffectNoCheck`, but do it at your own risk, as maybe there can
 > be better approaches to the problem.